orocos/orocos-docs/docs/rtt/orocos-task-context.rst

 An attribute is used in your C++ code transparantly.
 For properties, you need their set() and get() methods to write and read them.

-A external task can access attributes through an Attribute object and the getValue method:
+An external task can access attributes through an Attribute object and the getValue method:

 ::